Jeremy Clyde: Television

 In 1970, he played Teddy, the prospective buyer of a haunted house, in the 'Suspicious Ignorance' episode of Tales of Unease, alongside Tessa Wyatt.

 Clyde once guest-starred in an episode of the American sitcom My Three Sons (season 8 episode 16, "Liverpool Saga"), when Chip Douglas is introduced to their neighbor's cousin, Paul Drayton, as a well known folk guitarist in Britain, excited that someone from Liverpool was coming to visit and expecting him to be a talented musician (implying the success of the Beatles; the episode aired during the height of Beatlemania).

 He appeared in the BBC TV adaptation of Moll Flanders in 1975.

 In 1979, he played Godfried Schalcken in the BBC's television horror story Schalcken the Painter.

 In the late 1970s he appeared alongside Lorraine Chase in a series of television advertisements for Campari.

 He is perhaps best known for his portrayal of villainous Austrian Imperial Governor Hermann Gessler, in the action series Crossbow (1987–1989), which incorporated Clyde's ability to convey evil in a distinctly aristocratic way.

 His other notable acting role was as Dick Spackman in the ITV sitcom Is it Legal?.

 Clyde also portrayed King Charles I in the BBC series By the Sword Divided (1983–85), which depicted the English Civil War.

 Clyde also starred as Algernon Moncrieff in 1985 in the Great Performances production of Oscar Wilde's The Importance of Being Earnest, opposite Gary Bond as Jack Worthing and Dame Wendy Hiller as Lady Bracknell.

 In the same year, he played the civil servant Densher in Blott on the Landscape.

+In 1999 he starred as tycoon Bill Mitchell in Strangler's Wood, episode 2 of series 2 of Midsomer Murders on ITV.

 In 2002, Clyde appeared in The Falklands Play (a BBC dramatisation of the Falklands War) as Sir Nicholas Henderson, the British ambassador to the United States at the time.

 In 2004, he appeared in the BBC drama series The Alan Clark Diaries as British Conservative politician Jonathan Aitken, and also appeared in the BBC drama series Ashes To Ashes as the Superintendent, which was aired in 2008.